catseye/Exanoke/README.markdown

 find this syntax somewhat obnoxious, it is less obnoxious than requiring that atoms are in ALL CAPS, which is what Exanoke originally had.
-In truth, there would be no real problem with allowing atoms, parameters, and function names to all be arbitrarily alphanumeric, but it would require more static context checking to sort them all out, and we're trying to be heavily syntactic here.
+In truth, there would be no real problem with allowing atoms, parameters, and function names (and even `self`) to all be arbitrarily alphanumeric, but it would require more static context checking to sort them all out, and we're trying to be as syntactic as reasonably possible here.

 `:true` is the only truthy atom.
 Lists are by convention only, and, by convention, lists compose via the second element of each pair, and `:nil` is